 If this all sounds familiar, and you're ready to rebuild your foundation—you don't have to go it alone.
 The right therapist will give you a supportive place to share and help you find the tools you need to develop post-traumatic growth.
 You are worth the effort it takes to develop your own post-traumatic growth.

-If you're ready to rise from your own ashes, I'm ready to see you through it.
-In Texas, you can reach out to me at Lifeologie Counseling Midlothian for virtual or face-to-face appointments, or, search for a Lifeologie Counseling therapist near you who specializes in trauma and PTSD.
+If you're ready to rise from your own ashes, we're ready to see you through it.
+Find a Lifeologie Counseling therapist near you who specializes in trauma and PTSD.